 - Bad things do happen to good people, in the unfortunate event that you do have something valuable stolen from you, be sure to report it as soon as you realise, and get a written report to send to your insurance company to make a claim

 Here are some more handy hints and tips we've learned over the years...

 - If you've had a heavy night, pop your wallet and phone in your sleeping bag before you go to bed.
 That way, even if you're dead to the world, a thief will have a tough time getting to your valuables while you sleep off a night of excess

 - On the subject of booze, don't ever shout and scream about how drunk you are - thieves love an easy target

 - If you spot someone suspicious going from tent to tent, stop and ask them if they're OK - a genuine person will gratefully accept your offer of help.
 Report anyone dodgy to on-site staff; never attempt to challenge them yourself

 - Don't take huge wads of cash with you.
-Lots of on-site shops take cards; plus, you shouldn't need to spend more than £20 a day, especially if you've brought your own booze
+Lots of on-site shops take cards; plus, you shouldn't need to spend more than £20 a day, especially if you've brought your own booze and snacks

 However, it's not just crime that can put a dampener on your festival experience.
 Mother Nature has an annoying habit of changing the weather from sun to soaked in a matter of minutes, ensuring your phone, iPod and laptop become suitably drenched if they don't have the proper protection.
 In addition, mud can become your mortal enemy, making the walk from tent to arena a colossal task.
 Slips in the festival sludge are inevitable, ruining our favourite clothes and breaking our expensive gadgets.